Is your iPhone stuck in headphone mode? In this piece, we’ll discuss why it happens and the troubleshooting steps for fixing it.

-Getting out of headphone volume mode
+How to get out of headphone volume mode

 The problem can be related to software or hardware.
-Software problems are typically easier to identify and fix, although depending on the severity of the hardware issue, you may be able to fix it yourself too.
+Software problems are typically easier to identify and fix, although depending on the severity of the hardware issue, you may be able to fix it yourself, too.
 Our very own Sebastien Page would often have this problem on his iPhone, and in his case, it was typically related to software bugs.

 Maybe iOS hasn’t completely recognized that your headphones were disconnected.
 Try plugging the headphones or speakers back in out rapidly several times.
 This may set things right for good measure.
 It’s usually the best way to fix that temporary issue.

 Not working?
-Plug in another set of headphones, or another speaker, and then unplug them to see if that made a difference.
+Plug in another set of headphones or another speaker, and then unplug them to see if that makes a difference.
 Some cheaper headphone plugs are made to poorer tolerances, and this can cause iOS to fail to recognize when a pair of headphones or speakers is unplugged.

-Look inside the headphone jack or Lightning port: If neither of the above worked, it could be a hardware problem with the jack or Lightning port itself.
-With a flashlight, peer inside of the 3.5mm headphone jack or Lightning port and look for any traces of water or lint that could be causing an electrical malfunction.
-You can typically use a toothpick to clean out the port; I’ve done this hundreds of times myself and it works great.
+If neither of the above worked, it could be a hardware problem with the jack or Lightning port itself.
+With a flashlight, peer inside the 3.5mm headphone jack, Lightning port, or USB-C port and look for any traces of water or lint that could be causing an electrical malfunction.
+You can typically use a toothpick to clean out the port; I’ve done this hundreds of times myself, and it works great.

-If nothing has fixed your problem, you may have a defective 3.5mm headphone jack or Lightning port.
-This can happen from over-use or from damage caused by incorrectly-sized headphone plugs that were built to poor tolerances.
+If nothing has fixed your problem, you may have a defective headphone jack or charging port.
+This can happen from over-use or from damage caused by incorrectly sized headphone plugs that were built to poor tolerances.
 In this scenario, your only hope is to contact Apple for a repair or replacement, which should be free if your device is under warranty.

-Hopefully one of the steps prior to contacting Apple for assistance was able to help you get your iPhone out of being stuck in headphone mode, but if they didn’t, you have to do what you have to do to get a repair or replacement!
+Hopefully, one of the steps prior to contacting Apple for assistance was able to help you get your iPhone out of being stuck in headphone mode, but if they didn’t, you have to do what you have to do to get a repair or replacement!